Why Scenario Planning?

 Windfall’s next phase of work will focus on convening and listening.
 We will be running a series of workshops to engage people across different geographies in thinking through the economic implications of transformative AI.
 These workshops are designed to build shared understanding and create bridges between technologists, economists, policymakers, civil society, and other communities that are often siloed from one another.

-We are also exploring a collaboration with the Partnership on AI on a joint workshop this spring, followed by a public report later in the year.
+We are also pursuing a collaboration with the Partnership on AI on a joint workshop this spring, followed by a public report later in the year.
 In this collaboration, Partnership on AI will lead work on drivers and recommended actions, while Windfall focuses on scenario development and facilitation.